Welcome to the Mynydd Climbing Club › Forums › Meets › Dumfries and Galloway

 Please let me know ASAP if you are coming as I have to give the campsite numbers.

-Andy – I am keen but 50/50 at present, depending on other plans.
+ParticipantAndy – I am keen but 50/50 at present, depending on other plans.
 Count me as a 1/2.

-So far the roll of honour includes (in no special order) –
+ModeratorSo far the roll of honour includes (in no special order) –

-Richard, Maria, Chris M., Alan B., Jim, Val, Derek, the Hardys and a friend of ours Hilary R. (known by some already in the Mynydd)
+Richard, Maria, Chris M., Alan B., Jim, Val, Derek, the Hardys and a friend of ours Hilary R. (known by some already in the Mynydd)Pam and Colin F. will be attending if the stars line up.
+Liz and Dave are also on the possibles list and Jules is havering.

 We need a few more bodies to achieve that critical mass whereby going to the loo takes 15 minutes because of all the people to say hello to on the way, and plans become exponentially more complex.
 This is known as the Faff Event Horizon and the Mynydd are unusually well adapted for survival in this normally difficult environment.